Winston Reid: West Ham United

 At the start of the 2016–17 season, Reid played all three matches of the Europa League Qualifying match, as they did not progress to the Group Stage after losing 2–1 on aggregate against Astra Giurgiu.
 Reid scored his first goal of the season in a 1–0 win against Sunderland on 22 October.
 After serving a one match suspension for picking up five yellow cards, he returned to the starting line–up against Tottenham Hotspur on 19 November and set up two goals, but was later–off for second bookable offence, in a 3–2 loss.
 On 26 December, Reid scored his second goal of the season, in a 4–1 win against Swansea City.
 Reid regained his first team place for the next three months.
 He also became a stand in captain following Noble's absence for a number of matches towards the end of the season.
 Despite suffering from abductor problems later in the season, in his seventh season at West Ham, Reid made 36 appearances and scored two times in all competitions.

 Ahead of the 2017–18 season, Reid returned to full training following a knee injury.
 He also signed a contract extension with the club, keeping him until 2023.
 In early January 2018, Reid suffered a groin injury, keeping him out until 3 March when he played against Swansea, only to be taken off on a stretcher with an oxygen mask over his face after being knocked unconscious and twisting a knee, resulting in him being substituted in the 27th minute.
 After the match, it was announced that Reid was sidelined for the rest of the season.
 In his eighth season at West Ham, he made 20 appearances in all competitions.

 However, Reid did not play for the 2018–19 season, as he continued to recover from a knee injury.
 Ahead of the 2019–20 season, Reid made his first appearance in a friendly match against SCR Altach and helped them win 3–2 on 11 July 2019.
 After the match, he said: "You sometimes forget what it's like to play, so I was really looking forward to it. " However, Reid suffered a knee injury that kept him out for further three months.
 It was not until on 30 October when he returned from injury, playing 64 minutes for the reserve side, in a 3–2 loss against VfL Wolfsburg II.
 Reid made another appearance for the reserve side, in a 4–0 win against Aston Villa U23 on 22 November.

-On 21 September 2021 West Ham announced that Reid had departed the club by mutual consent.
+On 21 September 2021, after an 11-year spell with the club, West Ham announced that Reid had departed the club by mutual consent.